EmmasBox/blackwall-protocol-docs/settings/site_config.md

 # Site settings

 You can set a number of settings through toml files in Blackwall protocol.
 Like a company logo.
+Please note that the site settings affect ALL Blackwall users on the system.

 ## Location of the toml file